SUI-Components/sui-components/components/README.md

 # Welcome to SUI Components

-### SUI Components is an Open-Source, high quality library of React components that empowers teams to craft any product with ease.
+### SUI Components is an Open-Source, high quality library of React components that empower teams to craft any product with ease.

 <a href="https://github.com/SUI-Components/sui-components/issues/new/choose" target="_blank">Report a bug</a>